-The Instructional Leadership Collective’s focus is on engaging in learning with teachers, building leaders, district leaders, and school board members.
+The Instructional Leadership Collective’s focus dedicated to engaging in learning with educators (teachers, building leaders, district leaders, and school board members), by focusing on internal and external self-awareness, fostering human interconnectedness, and being more intentional in their actions.
 Both DeWitt and Nelson have rich experiences as teachers and leaders, and they want to use that experience to foster a collective where educators come together and learn from one another.

 If you're interested in joining the collective for a year-long hybrid coaching relationship or leadership team professional learning with Peter DeWitt or Michael Nelson please contact them directly through this website.